neugram/ng/README.md

-# Neugram is a data processing package.
+# Neugram is data processing system (including a scripting language).

-Neugram is a numerical processing library written in Go.
+Neugram is a numerical processing library and language.
 Because in practice numerical processing is all about finding an moving data around, and often doing parts of the processing elsewhere (for example, inside an SQL query's WHERE clause), the library includes a small